 Want to skip the formatting issues?
 Use an event planner resume template.

 What to Include in an Event Planner Resume

-The main sections in a marketing executive resume are:
+The main sections in an event planner resume are:

 - Work Experience

 Want to take it up a notch?
 You can also add these optional sections: